 One small shortcoming of using a parts markup chart is that parts that have costs near the markup boundaries can have odd results.
 For instance, based on the schedule above a part that costs $9.95 would get multiplied by 3 for a selling price of $29.85.
 A part that cost $10.15 would get multiplied by 2.75 for a selling price of $27.91; a result that has the more expensive item selling for less than the cheaper item.

 When it came time to apply this markup principle to Coolfront Mobile our designers decided to create a schedule that was more elegant than the 9 tiered one that you see above.
-With the Coolfront Mobile HVAC parts markup chart the multiplier changes in very small increments as the price of the part gets higher; no more prices where the cheaper item sells for more than the more expensive one!
+With the Coolfront Mobile markup schedule the multiplier changes in very small increments as the price of the part gets higher; with this method there are no longer repair prices where the cheaper item sells for more than the expensive one!

 A graph of the schedule looks something like this, it’s more of a smooth line.
 All you need to do is give our system the low end markup and the high end markup and Coolfront will do the rest.